Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Ltd. Co.

-A comma may be used after the business name and before the corporate ending.
+A comma may be used after the business name and the corporate ending.
 “Blue Ridge Botanicals LLC” and “Blue Ridge Botanicals, LLC” are both acceptable.

 If there is an LLC name you want to use but are not ready to register the LLC, you can file the Application to Reserve a Limited Liability Company Name with the Secretary of State to hold a name for up to 180 days.